e18e/e18e/docs/blog/september-contributions-showcase.md

 ## jimp

-[jimp](https://github.com/jimp-dev/jimp), an image manipulation library, has dropped an impressive amount of dependencies and reduced their package size hugely.
+[jimp](https://github.com/jimp-dev/jimp), an image manipulation library, has reduced their package size by an impressive amount:

 - Before: 120MB, 392 packages
 - After: 25MB, 66 packages

 This is awesome work :raised_hands:

+# Bonus: ViteConf

+[ViteConf](https://viteconf.org/) happened recently and had some amazing talks across all topics.

+While it didn't happen in September, it still deserves a mention thanks to how many of the talks mentioned the e18e community.

+Our own Bjorn did an excellent talk on performance ([watch here](https://viteconf.org/24/replay/performance)).
+Similarly, the great people at [Storybook](https://storybook.js.org/) explained a lot of their efforts to reduce their install footprint and how they've collaborated with the e18e community ([watch here](https://viteconf.org/24/replay/storybook)).

 # Get involved